tchangkiat/aws-cdk-stacks/README.md

 kubectl apply -f sample-deployment.yaml
 ```

-Execute the following commands in the bastion host to remove the application:
+2. Execute the following commands in the bastion host to remove the application:

 ```bash
 kubectl delete -f sample-deployment.yaml
 ```

-## Deploy the Metrics Server and configure Horizontal Pod Autoscaler (HPA)
+## Metrics Server and Horizontal Pod Autoscaler (HPA)

-Execute the following command in the bastion host to deploy the Metrics Server:
+1. Execute the following command in the bastion host to deploy the Metrics Server:

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.6.1/components.yaml
 ```

-The above deployment may take minutes to complete.
+2. The above deployment may take minutes to complete.
 Check the status with this command:

 ```bash
 kubectl get apiservice v1beta1.metrics.k8s.io -o json | jq '.status'
 ```

-Assuming that the sample application was deployed, execute the following command to configure HPA for the deployment:
+3. Assuming that the sample application was deployed, execute the following command to configure HPA for the deployment:

 ```bash
 kubectl autoscale deployment sample-express-api -n sample \